- As of Sep`19, 8 EV transmission products from global tier-1 suppliers are in validation phase

 THIS REPORT WILL ANSWER FOLLOWING QUESTIONS?

-- What will be the Market size (Volume and Value),growth potential of this market in every region and vehicle segment
+- What will be the electric vehicle transmission market size (Volume and Value),growth potential of this market in every region and vehicle segment?

 - Global production breakup of EV transmission,by suppliers and their OEM relationship

-- The associated risks to EV transmission market with growing volume of 48V Mild-hybrid system in Europe
+- The associated risks to electric vehicle transmission market with growing volume of 48V Mild-hybrid system in Europe

 - Latest trends in EV transmission,by every market segment